Improving sampling by modifying the effective diffusion

 Since the squared Frobenius norm of the diffusion~\eqref{eq:optimal_diffusion_class}, given by

-is a function of~$\xi(q)$, we can use the conditioning formula~\eqref{eq:conditioning_formula}, to rewrite the~$L^{p}$ constraint~\eqref{eq:constraint_lp_norm} as
+is a function of~$\xi(q)$, we can use the conditioning formula~\eqref{eq:conditioning_formula} to rewrite the~$L^{p}$ constraint~\eqref{eq:constraint_lp_norm} as

-Choosing~$p=1$, the conditional measure on the right-hand side of~\eqref{eq:conditioning_formula_normalizing_constant} is simply equal to~1.
-Without loss of generality, we consider that~$Z=1$ (this can be achieved by adding a constant to the potential~$V$), which does not alter the optimality of the homogenized diffusion~\eqref{eq:optimal_diffusion_homogenization}.
+Choosing~$p=1$, the integral with respect to the conditional measure on the right-hand side of~\eqref{eq:conditioning_formula_normalizing_constant} is simply equal to~1.
+The constant~$Z$, which is independent of the diffusion~$D_{\alpha}$, can be omitted (it simply rescales the time step).
+This does not alter the optimality of the homogenized diffusion~\eqref{eq:optimal_diffusion_homogenization}.
 The only effect is potentially having a suboptimal multiplicative constant in factor of~$\rme^{\alpha\beta F}$ when~$\alpha=1$ for the effective dynamics.
-The scalar~$\kappa_{\alpha}$ is then given by~\eqref{eq:kappa_alpha}.
+In view of the constraint~\eqref{eq:constraint_lp_norm}, the scalar~$\kappa_{\alpha}$ is then given by~\eqref{eq:kappa_alpha}.

-\begin{remark} It is possible to use an~$L^{p}$ constraint with~$p>1$ by estimating the conditional measure on the right-hand side of~\eqref{eq:conditioning_formula_normalizing_constant}, typically using ABF-like methods as described in Section~\ref{sec:adaptive_learning} (which means that the normalizing constant can also be learned on the fly). \end{remark}
+\begin{remark} It is possible to use an~$L^{p}$ constraint with~$p>1$ by estimating the conditional measure on the right-hand side of~\eqref{eq:conditioning_formula_normalizing_constant}, typically using ABF-like methods as described in Section~\ref{sec:adaptive_learning}. \end{remark}